Maillard Sampling: Boltzmann Exploration Done Optimally: Abstract

 \section{Abstract}

-The PhD thesis of Maillard (2013) presents a randomized algorithm for the $K$-armed bandit problem.
-This less-known algorithm, which we call Maillard sampling (MS), computes the probability of choosing each arm in a closed form, which is useful for counterfactual evaluation from bandit-logged data but was lacking from Thompson sampling, a widely-adopted bandit algorithm in the industry.
-Motivated by such merit, we revisit MS and perform an improved analysis to show that it achieves both the asymptotical optimality and $\sqrt{KT\log{T}}$ minimax regret bound where $T$ is the time horizon, which matches the standard asymptotically optimal UCB's performance.
-We then propose a variant of MS called MS$^+$ that improves its minimax bound to $\sqrt{KT\log{K}}$ without losing the asymptotic optimality.
-MS$^+$ can also be tuned to be aggressive (i.e., less exploration) without losing theoretical guarantees, a unique feature unavailable from existing bandit algorithms.
+The PhD thesis of Maillard (2013) presents a rather obscure algorithm for the $K$-armed bandit problem.
+This less-known algorithm, which we call Maillard sampling (MS), computes the probability of choosing each arm in a \textit{closed form}, which is not true for Thompson sampling, a widely-adopted bandit algorithm in the industry.
+This means that the bandit-logged data from running MS can be readily used for counterfactual evaluation, unlike Thompson sampling.
+Motivated by such merit, we revisit MS and perform an improved analysis to show that it achieves both the asymptotical optimality and $\sqrt{KT\log{T}}$ minimax regret bound where $T$ is the time horizon, which matches the known bounds for asymptotically optimal UCB.
+We then propose a variant of MS called MS$^+$ that improves its minimax bound to $\sqrt{KT\log{K}}$.
+MS$^+$ can also be tuned to be aggressive (i.e., less exploration) without losing the asymptotic optimality, a unique feature unavailable from existing bandit algorithms.
 Our numerical evaluation shows the effectiveness of MS$^+$.